-Cremona Musica and Yamaha Music Europe – Branch Italy are proud to introduce the second edition of the “Disklavier Composers Contest”, the composition competition that exploits the Disklavier technology, which enables the piano to play autonomously.
-The winner of the final, which is taking place at Cremona Musica, on September 27th, will receive Euro 5,000 (gross of withholding taxes)
+Cremona Musica and Yamaha Music Europe – Branch Italy are proud to introduce the third edition of the “Disklavier Composers Contest”, the composition competition that exploits the Disklavier technology, which enables the piano to play autonomously.
+The winner of the final, which will take place at Cremona Musica, on September 26th, will receive Euro 5,000 (gross of withholding taxes)

 The “Disklavier Composer Contest” was conceived to let the genius of Yamaha’s engineers meet the genius of today’s composers, who are encouraged to fully exploit the potentials of this innovation, that extends the versatility of piano, enabling countless uses.
 A technology that will surely stimulate the fantasy of the most creative musicians.

 The Disklavier technology, developed for more than 30 years by Yamaha, enables the acoustic pianos of the Japanese brand to perfectly record and reproduce the performance of the pianist, exploiting a large catalog of scores and recordings, or starting from a simple MIDI track, reproducing also the movement of the pedals and the keys, and all the sound undertones, also enabling the pianist to accompany himself or to play a piano from the other side of the World.

 The participants of the contest must submit an unreleased piece, that will be played live by the Yamaha Disklavier piano.
-The international jury, composed of Claudio Ambrosini, Cristian Carrara, Emanuele Casale, Michael Nyman (President), Cesare Picco and Kevin Puts, will select the pieces that will go through to the final, taking place at Cremona Musica on 27 September.
+The international jury, composed of Richard Danielpour (President), Francesco Filidei, Betty Olivero, Enrico Pieranunzi and Geoff Westley, will select the pieces that will go through to the final, taking place at Cremona Musica on 26 September.
 On this occasion the jury will elect the winner, who will receive a prize of Euro 5,000.
 In addition, Casa Musicale Sonzogno will publish the winning piece, inserting the title in its catalog and reserves the right to publish also one or more finalist pieces.